jmpala/symfony-3/Course.md

 ## Entities

-- to create an entity "php bin/console make:entity"
+[- to create an entity "php bin/console make:entity"
 - we can set the table name "#[ORM\Table(name: 'vinyl_mix')]", but not needed.
 Doctrine will use the entity name
+- We can "DI" an Entity into a Controller, with a matching to entity id wildcard as url slug, and Doctrine will find it ]()
 ## Migrations

 - we make a migration with "php bin/console make:migration"